 If you do participate in these tests, a skilled attorney can often use the tests to your advantage, but it is usually better not to give the prosecutor this evidence.
 Our firm has extensive experience in defending DUI charges whether you took these roadside tests or chose not to take them.
 If you have been charged with DUI or other traffic offenses in the greater Valdosta area or South Central Georgia, an experienced criminal defense lawyer can make all the difference between a DUI conviction or acquittal, click here or call us at (229) 244-7171 to schedule your free consultation.

-Roadside Field Sobriety Tests Explained: Most of these roadside tests have little to no scientific basis and the best test is valid at a rate of only 77% – and that is ONLY IF the Officer performs the test perfectly.
+Most of these roadside tests have little to no scientific basis and the best test is valid at a rate of only 77% – and that is ONLY IF the Officer performs the test perfectly.
 In most cases, the officer will not use the “official” names of these tests, but rather they will most likely ask if they can “look at your eyes” or some other phrase to entice you to say “OK”.

 This test can’t be “beat” in that you can’t “control” or “fake” nystagmus.
 While there are reasons nystagmus may be present without consuming alcohol, your best course of action when the officer asks to “look at your eyes” is to POLITELY DECLINE the test.
+If you submit to this test, the test results will likely be admissible at trial.

 You can argue all day the test isn’t fair (and you would be right) but your best defense is to POLITELY DECLINE the test.